tjmad43/tech508Cloud/learn_deployment/sparta-app-runbook.md

-### connect
+## Connect app and database

- - set env var in app
+- in app script/terminal, before npm start:
- - note: have screenshot
+  - set environment variable
- - database instance private IP ->
+    - `export DB_HOST=mongodb://<database private IP>:27017/posts`
- - export DB_HOST=mongodb://172.31.26.123:27017/posts

-to manually seed db
+  - manually seed db
-node seeds/seed.js
+    - `node seeds/seed.js`

+## Run in background

-before npm start
+- `nohup npm start &`

+### To stop
+- find process ID (node)
+  - use `jobs` or `ps -e`
+  - engaging port 3000
+- use PID to kill
+- make sure it is able to be re-run

+OR